vikas-sachdeva/aws-journey/README.md

   - Most cheapest storage class.
   - Use for storing data for 7-10 years.
   - Retrival takes 12 and bulk retrival can take up to 48 hours.

+## Lifecycle Management

+  - Automates moving objects between different tiers, thereby maximizing cost effectiveness.
+  - Can be used along with versioning to move older versions to different tiers.

+ ## S3 Object Lock

+   - Use s3 Object Lock to store objects versions using a Write once and read many (WORM) model.
+   - Objects versions can be locked for a perdefined period of time called Retention period.
+   - Object lock works only in versioned buckets.
+   - Placing an object lock on an object protects only the version specified in the request. it doesn't prevent new versions of the object from being created.
+   - Object lock can be on individual objects or can be applied on whole bucket.
+   - There are two modes of S3 object lock.

+### Governance Mode

+   - With governance mode, objects versions can be modified or deleted if the person has some special permissions.
+Retention settings can also be changed using special permissions.

+### Compliance Mode

+   - With Compliance mode, objects versions can not be modified or deleted even by the root user itself.
+Retention period can't be changed.

+### Legal Holds

+  - S3 Object Lock which also prevents an object version from being overwritten or deleted.
+  - With legal holds, there is no retention period.
+So it remains effective until removed.
+  - With legal holds, S3 objects modification or deletion can be prevented even when retention period is expired.
+  - `s3:PutObjectLegalHold` permission is required for adding or removing legal holds.

+## Glacier Vault Lock

+  - Allows to enforce compliance controls for individual S3 Glacier vaults with a vault lock policy.
+  - Controls like WORM can be specified in vault lock policy and lock the policy from future edits.
+Once locked, the policy can no longer be changed.

+## Encrypting S3 Objects

+### Encryption in Transit

+  - Uses SSL/TLS certificate and https

+### Encryption at Rest - Server Side Encryption (SSE)

+  - 3 ways to do encryption -
+      - Using SSE-S3 - Uses S3-managed keys, using AES 256-bit encryption.
+      - Using SSE-KMS - Uses AWS-KMS managed keys.
+      - SSE-C - Uses customer-provided keys.

+### Encryption at Rest - Client-side encryption
+  - Objects are encrypted by client before uploading them to S3.

+### Enforce Encryption

+#### Using Console

+   - Enable ecryption at AWS console for whole bucket.

+#### Using Bucket Policy

+   - While uploading a file in S3, request can contain http request header `x-amz-server-side-encryption` with value `AES256` for SSE-S3 or with value `aws:kms` for SSE-KMS.
+This header indicates that file should be encrypted at upload time using specified SSE keys.
+   - Bucket policy can be created for denying request which does not have this header present to enfore encryption at upload time.

+## S3 Performance Optimization

+### S3 Prefixes

+   - S3 prefix is just a folder inside a bucket which contains files.

+### S3 Performance

+   - S3 supports 5500 GET/HEAD request per second per prefix.
+   - SSE-KMS can be a limitation for S3 performance if it is used for encryption.
+   - **Multipart upload** can be used for parallelize uploads.
+It is recommended for files over 100 MB and requires for files over 5 GB
+   - **S3 Byte-Range Fetches** parallelize downloads by specifying byte ranges.